marianaluduena/JS-automation-testing/README.md

 ## About Bugeater

-Bugeater is a practice web-app interactive learning plataform to develop testing skills.
+Bugeater is a practice web-app interactive learning platform to develop testing skills.

 It has a few challenges that will be cover in this project: